Jamie-S2000/book_blog/README.md

 Website used to validate HTML code: https://validator.w3.org/

-The errors flagged in the HTML code were from the django that it in the code.
+The error in the HTML code on the sign up page is from a 3rd party source and cannot be changed.
+Other than this all pages passed the HTML validator test.

 ##### Python testing